Emergent-Reputation/Core/README.md

 1. How do we prevent the contract from being ddosed or sybil attacked?
 2. Privacy: How, if even possible, do we want to esnure the web-of-trust will remain private?
 This seems impossible but need to look into ZK Proofs.
 3. Is a contract the best place to pin the CIDs?
+4. Who would append signatures to the chain associated with an identity?
+    - This would impact ability for signers to revoke the signatures.

 ## Possible things that can be built
 1. Web3 Twitter